 You can force specified interfaces to send prestandard, rather than standard, MST messages using the command-line interface.

-Root Guard—Root Guard prevents the port from becoming the root in an STP topology.
+Root Guard feature prevents a port from becoming the root port or a blocked

 port.
 If a port configured for root guard receives a superior BPDU, the port